 Over the last few years, I’ve experimented with different routines as a way of bringing a little structure to my otherwise unpredictable life.
-It’s difficult to keep good habits through the messiness of life, but morning and evening routines have helped me consistently follow through on goals and habits.
+It’s difficult to keep good habits through the messiness of life, but mastering mornings and evening routines have helped me consistently follow through on goals and habits.
 My morning routine has become the most important because it sets the tone for the rest of my day.
 It has made my days more productive, less stressful, and just overall happier as a result.I’m sharing this because, through trial and error, I’ve found a few activities that require minimal investment but have had big returns in my own life.
 Here are 5 things that have led to my morning routine success:

 What’s the worst way to start your day?
 In a rush.
 Waking up earlier gives you time to be fully present and enjoy all of the other aspects of your morning.
 It leaves you undisturbed (before emails, texts and calls start flooding in) to do the things you need to do for yourself and your wellbeing.
 Start by waking up just 10 minutes earlier than normal, and add a little more time each morning until you’ve reached your ideal wakeup time.

 Pro tip: Go old school and use a clock to set an alarm instead of your phone.
 That way you can avoid losing yourself in your Twitter feed before even getting out of bed.